Admission

 1. Accept your offer.

-2. Pay the initial fee.
+2. Pay the initial fee and Sign your study contract.

 3. Receive the Confirmation of Admission and Visa Invitation Letter, if applicable.